Exploring the Macroscopic Properties and Nonradial Oscillations of Proto-Neutron Stars: Effects of Temperature, Entropy

 The energy density $\epsilon$ can be calculated as:

 Using the thermodynamic relation, we can finally determine the pressure.

-The entropy density\cite{Prakash_1997,shen1998relativistic} is calculated by
+The entropy density~\citep{Prakash_1997,10.1143/PTP.100.1013} is calculated by

+Here we have defined the Entropy per baryon (S) as, S=$s$/n, where n is the baryon number density.

-In our work, we used BigApple parameterization obtained by Fattoyev et al.\cite{PhysRevC.102.065805} which reproduces the $2.6M_{\odot}$ mass of neutron star considering nucleons and extended it to finite temperature.
-The coupling constants and corresponding empirical nuclear properties at saturation for the BigApple parameter set are given in Table \ref{tab:BigApple}
+In our work, we used BigApple parameterization obtained by Fattoyev et al.\citep{PhysRevC.102.065805} which reproduces the $2.6M_{\odot}$ mass of NS considering nucleons and extended it to finite temperature.
+The coupling constants and corresponding empirical nuclear properties at saturation for the BigApple parameter set are given in Table \ref{tab:BigApple}.